What Is Debt Consolidation, and Why Is It Helpful?

 Disadvantages of Debt Consolidation

-- Prolonged Timeline.
-Moving debt to a new loan can sometimes involve extending the term of the loan.
-This means the borrower will be in debt for longer.
+• Prolonged Timeline.
+Moving debt to a new loan can sometimes involve extending the loan term.
+This means you will be in debt longer.

-- Lack of Learning.
-If overspending and irresponsible money management is what landed the borrower in debt in the first place, consolidating debt on its own will not solve the problem.
+• Lack of Learning.
+If overspending and irresponsible money management landed you in debt in the first place, consolidating debt on its own probably won’t move you toward financial wellness.

 What to Do Before Consolidating Debt